COST-ELTeC/ELTeC-rom/README.md

 ## Licence

 All texts included in this collection are in the public domain.
 The textual markup is provided with a Creative Commons Attribution International 4.0 licence (CC BY, https://creativecommons.org/licenses/by/4.0/).

+ACKNOWLEDGEMENTS:

+This work was supported by a mobility grant of the Romanian Ministery of Research and Innovation, CNCS-UEFISCDI, project number PN-III-P1-1.1-MC-2019-0756, within PNCDI III